Phil9S/QoL-scripts/README.md

 #### progress_bar.sh
 Bash script implementation of a for/while loop progress bar.
 For iterative bash processes, the functional loop code can be inserted within the progress_bar code and sends an informative 1-100% progress bar to stdout.

+#### qc_script_qualimap.sh
+Bash script to perform fastq QC using qualimap on a directory of fastq files.
+Requires functioning qualimap installation.

 #### read_count.sh
 Minor bash script to calculate BAM file read counts for a given region or total.
 Manual editing of commented lines is required to switch between.